King Solomon's Mines: Television programs

-In 1958, an episode of the BBC's Buried Treasure named "King Solomon's Mines" aired.
-Hosted by Sir Mortimer Wheeler.

-In 2002, a documentary was made by National Geographic Television in collaboration with Channel 4 in the UK: The Search for King Solomon's Mines.

 In 2004, King Solomon's Mines, a two-part TV mini-series starring Patrick Swayze as Allan Quatermain, aired on the Hallmark Channel.

 Radio

 Kenneth Colley starred as Allan Quatermain in a 1990 BBC Radio 4 adaptation.

 A two-part BBC Radio 4 adaptation was broadcast in April 2017 starring Tim McInnerny as Allan Quatermain.

 "King Solomon's Mines" was the sixth episode of The General Mills Radio Adventure Theater, broadcast on 20 February 1977.